Divyansh42/cluster-resource/README.md

 Task can be used with the other task in the pipeline to authenticate the cluster.
-In this example, pipeline has a task `authenticate-cluster` that generates a `kubeconfig file` for the cluster and the `test-task` uses that kubeconfig file and verifies that the application has the access to the cluster or not by using some `kubectl/oc` commands.
+In this example, pipeline has a task `authenticate-cluster` that generates a `kubeconfig file` for the cluster and the `test-task` uses that kubeconfig file and verifiy whether the application has an access to the cluster or not by using some `kubectl/oc` commands.

 ```
 apiVersion: tekton.dev/v1beta1
 kind: Pipeline
 metadata:
-  name: cluster-resource-pipeline
+  name: cluster-authentication-pipeline
 spec:
   workspaces:
     - name: shared-workspace
   tasks:
-    - name: authenticate-cluster
+    - name: cluster-authentication
       taskRef:
-        name: authenticate-cluster
+        name: cluster-authentication
       workspaces:
         - name: kubeconfigFile
           workspace: shared-workspace